top of page

 Overview

-The ascent winds through cedar forest, past small statues and Shinto-Buddhist waypoints, until the path opens onto Yakuo-in Temple and, higher up, a summit observation deck that looks across the Kanto Plain to the skyscrapers of Tokyo, with Mt.
-Fuji on the horizon on clear days (most common in winter and early spring).
-Lunch at the top: soba, curry rice, or a Buddhist vegetarian set at the temple.
-The descent is on foot or by cable car or chairlift, ending with a long soak at Keio Takaosan Onsen Gokurakuyu, a hot spring right at the base of the mountain.
-The entrance fee is included.
+From the summit observation deck the Kanto Plain spreads out below, with the skyscrapers of Tokyo on one side and, on clear days, Mt.
+Fuji on the horizon.
+Lunch is at one of the small restaurants near the top: soba or curry rice, or a Buddhist vegetarian set served at the temple.
+The descent is on foot or, if you prefer, by cable car or chairlift, ending with a long soak at Keio Takaosan Onsen Gokurakuyu, a hot spring right at the base of the mountain.
+Entry is included in the tour price.

 Details